SEARCH

 The end cost for each is calculated in the table below.

-Buyer’s agent fee $11,925 $0
+Buyer’s agent fee$11,925$0

 In this case, Melissa paid almost $25,000 less than John, even though she engaged a buyer’s agent.

-Buyer’s agent cost by state and territory
+Buyer’s agent fees by state and territory

 The cost of engaging a buyer’s agent is not regulated in Australia.
 This means that it can vary depending on who you engage and where you want to buy.
 Here is a general state and territory breakdown, by major city.